 INTERVIEW: Named author says the statement above in an interview-style shot while looking slightly off-camera.

-Wei Zhang: The key to the successful synthesis of this polymer is to precisely controlling the reaction temperature.
+Wei Zhang: The key to the successful synthesis of this polymer is to precisely control the reaction temperature.
 It is more advisable to use an oil bath than a water bath [1].

 INTERVIEW: Named author says the statement above in an interview-style shot while looking slightly off-camera.